 That's What She Said

-What Men Need to Know (and Women Need to Tell Them) About Working Together
+What Men (and Women) Need to Know About Working Together

 By Joanne Lipman